+Today canfolate can alter your personality!
 Everyone knows how important B vitamins are, especially for energy and nerve health.
 One of the most famous vitamins is B9 or what you see on store shelves as “folic acid.”
-This is a nutrient that’s required for proper spinal development in fetuses, and very commonly suggested by obstetricians.
+This is a nutrient that’s required for proper spinal devis development in fetuses, and very commonly suggested by obstetricians.
 Folic acid is a synthetic precursor to natural folate or 5-MTHF which your body manufactures in a very complex biochemical process.
 The MTHFR gene is the primary gene that conducts methylation.
 A heterozygous or homozygous SNP in this gene can lead to many diseases (see my featured graphic above for some problems associated with MTHFR).

-Now there’s a new scientific paper that shows folate can help your brain.
-Researchers examined a bunch of clinical studies in what’s called a “meta-analysis” and discerned from all the data (across all 60 studies/publications) that folate can help with Alzheimer’s disease.
+Now there’s a new scientific paper that shows folate (the normal body-ready active form of vitamin B9 in humans) can help your brain.
+Researchers examined a bunch of clinical studies in what’s called a “meta-analysis” and discerned from all the data (across all 60 studies/publications) that B9 can help with Alzheimer’s disease.
 The article is published in Frontiers in Neuroscience.
-More specifically, they found that folate levels (tested via blood) were reduced in Alzheimer’s patients compared with healthy controls.
+More specifically, they found that blood levels were reduced in Alzheimer’s patients compared with healthy controls.

-Many medications even those used for reflux and for allergies can lead to cognitive deficits via the depletion of folate, B12, thiamine, C, D and other vitamins.
+Many medications even those used for reflux and for allergies can lead to cognitive deficits via the depletion of folate, B12, thiamine, C, D, and other vitamins.
 While nootropic herbs like Lion’s Mane and Bacopa help (and of course folate), sometimes you have to switch medications to fix the root problem.
 There are many therapeutic equivalents that your doctor can suggest if you bring this to his/her attention.
-To find out if you take a medication that depletes your folate, please refer to my Drug Mugger book, or CLICK HERE to read a free article I wrote about it.
+To find out if you take a medication that depletes vitamin B9, please refer to my Drug Mugger book, or CLICK HERE to read a free article I wrote about it.

-On the topic of drug muggers, I have to just tell you that one of the most prescribed medication categories in the entire world is a big drug mugger of folate!
+On the topic of drug muggers, I have to just tell you that one of the most prescribed medication categories in the entire world is a big drug mugger of folate, also called 5-MTHF!
 It’s the analgesic category of NSAIDs like ibuprofen and others.
-These are terrific drugs for pain and inflammation, but if you take them chronically, you should supplement with some folate, or a good B complex formula.
+These are terrific drugs for pain and inflammation, but if you take them chronically, you should supplement with some 5-MTHF or a good B complex formula.
 Take a moment to skim THIS ARTICLE if you or a loved one take NSAIDs for your arthritis or other aches and pain.

 As for folate versus folic acid, the choice is clear to me.
-Take the biologically active form (folate which is also called 5-MTHF) and spend the extra money to buy the body-ready form of it otherwise you won’t get optimal effects.
+Take the biologically active form (folate which is also the same as 5-MTHF) and spend the extra money to buy the body-ready form of it otherwise, you won’t get optimal effects.
 Don’t believe people who tell you that your body will convert the folic acid to folate.
 A very small percentage becomes activated.
-It is an extraordinarily complex biochemical pathway, and one that requires you to have every single nutrient available to drive the chemical reactions.
-If you are short on riboflavin for example, the pathway comes to a screeching halt.
+It is an extraordinarily complex biochemical pathway and one that requires you to have every single nutrient available to drive the chemical reactions.
+If you are short on riboflavin, for example, the pathway comes to a screeching halt.

-Too much folate will increase methylation and cause all those symptoms plus diarrhea, nausea and upset stomach.
+Too much folate will increase methylation and cause all those symptoms plus diarrhea, nausea, and upset stomach.
 So be wise, start low with folate, and go slow.
 Stick to normal doses and follow all the label directions for the product you buy.
-Even smarter for some of you is to buy a full-range B complex so you don’t tilt your B’s out of balance by taking excessive folate, and thus causing a relative deficiency of all the other B vitamins.
+Even smarter for some of you is to buy a full-range B complex so you don’t tilt your B’s out of balance by taking excessive B9, thus causing a relative deficiency of all the other B vitamins.
 Some people alternate with folate one day, and a B complex the next.
-Everyone is different, each of you reading this has to take your own genetics into account, your own medication list into account and your own metabolism into account.
+Everyone is different, each of you reading this has to take your genetics into account, your medication list into account, and your metabolism into account.
 There isn’t a single dose that’s right for each.
 If you’re thinking about getting pregnant, or if you have fertility problems, please read THIS ARTICLE entitled, “Nutrients You Need Before Pregnancy.”